 Here’s how to get involved with JAWS Committees

-The JAWS board and staff have listened to your suggestions, and have structured committees and task forces that will put your skills and ideas to work — whether that’s designing new digital programming, participating in diversity, equity, and inclusion (DEI) efforts, working on a mentorship and student outreach strategy, supporting regional get-togethers and much more.
+The JAWS board and staff have structured committees and task forces that will put your skills and ideas to work — whether that’s designing new digital programming, participating in diversity, equity, and inclusion (DEI) efforts, creating a new mentorship program, supporting regional get-togethers and much more.

 You must be a current, active JAWS member to volunteer with any of these committees.
 If you would like to join JAWS, visit our member sign-up page.

-To apply to volunteer for a committee or task force, select your first choice committee from the boxes under the "Sign Up" header at the right of your screen (or at the bottom of this page if you're on mobile).
-This will take you to a fresh page where you can fill out the application form.
-Because each committee has its own volunteer needs, you will be asked to select at least one alternate committee in case your first choice is full.
+To apply for a committee or task force, select your top choice from the boxes under the "Sign Up" header at the right of your screen (or at the bottom of this page if you're on mobile).
+This will take you to an application form, where you will also be asked to select at least one alternate committee in case your first choice is full.

 If you want to volunteer but aren't ready to serve on a committee, please send an email to email@example.com with "Volunteer" in the subject line.
 Any questions?
-Send them to Interim Executive Director Eloiza Altoro at email@example.com or 414-333-6716 or Communications and Program Manager J. Kyle Foster at firstname.lastname@example.org
+Send them to Interim Executive Director Eloiza Altoro at firstname.lastname@example.org or 414-333-6716 or Communications and Program Manager J. Kyle Foster at email@example.com.

 Programs and Services Committee

 Help evaluate past national and regional programming to keep what works!
 Recommend and help design NEW all-year programming for the JAWS community, including professional development; current issues in journalism; fellowships; collaborations; mentorship and sponsorship.

 - Design professional development for women journalists at every career stage, including webinars

 - Identify relationships with programming partners in and outside the industry

 - Keep members in-the-know re: innovative thinking in journalism and how we're solving our industry crisis